 Recycle Magazine Pages

-Most of us have plenty of old glossy magazines lying around, and the pages make perfect wrapping paper for smaller gifts.
-“If you’re wrapping a present for a fashion fan, use pages from ‘Vogue;’ if the gift is for a sports-mad brother, use a soccer mag or the sports pages of old newspapers,” says Vickery.
+Most of us have plenty of old glossy magazines lying around, and the pages make perfect eco-friendly wrapping paper for smaller gifts.
+“If you’re wrapping a present for a fashion fan, use pages from Vogue; if the gift is for a sports-mad brother, use a soccer mag or the sports pages of old newspapers,” says Vickery.
 The gift receiver will love the extra steps you have taken and you will save yourself some money.

-Use Recycled and Recyclable Paper
+Use Recyclable and Recycled Wrapping Paper

 View this post on Instagram